 While the minimum coverage mentioned above complies with the law, it won’t necessarily save you from having to dip into your vacation fund to pay for an accident if it gets pricey.
-Give some thought to whether or not you should add coverage to the following categories for added protection:
+Give some thought to whether or not you should add optional insurance coverages to the following categories for additional car insurance protection:

 Collision Coverage – Collision coverage helps cover costs if you get into a crash.

 Medical and Funeral Services Coverage – If someone is hurt or killed in an accident, this coverage can help cover expenses.

 Uninsured/Underinsured Motorist Coverage – A lot of people drive uninsured or without any insurance.
 Protect yourself from the potential financial loss of getting into an accident with one of the people by having this coverage.